-In the Monitoring Status area, select a task and click the Browse Script button.
+In the Monitoring Status area, select a task and click the Browse Script le button.
 The Browse Script dialog box opens.
 If an MDRV log file exists, it is selected automatically.
-For details on log files, see "Log Files" on page 117.
+For details on log files, see Log Files, on page 111.

-Note: This button is disabled for all WebTraces and for scripts for which there is no Last Run Status data.
+This button is disabled for all WebTraces and for scripts for which there is no Last Run Status data.

-- "General Information Area" on the next page
+- General Information Area, on the next page

-- "Schedule List Area" on the next page
+- Schedule List Area, on the next page

-- "Monitoring Status Area" on page 70
+- Monitoring Status Area, on the next page

-- "Business Transaction Flows Overriding Application Schedule Area" on page 72
+- Business Transaction Flows Overriding Application Schedule Area, on page 69

-- "Script Properties Window" on page 83
+- Script Properties Window, on page 80

-- "WebTrace Properties Window" on page 85
+- WebTrace Properties Window, on page 82